onlyquake/xonotic-wiki/Freeze_Tag.md

 Object of the Game
 ------------------

-Freeze Tag is basically like [[Team\_Deathmatch|TDM]], with 2 teams (red & blue).
+Freeze Tag is basically like [[TDM|Team_Deathmatch]], with 2 teams (red & blue).
 But instead of fragging your enemies – you freeze them into an ice cube.
 Once a team is 100% frozen the other team gets 1 point (10 to win).
 But (!): Frozen players can be unfrozen (“revived”).

 How To: